 There are essentially two reasons companies are acquired:

 Growth & Market Share

-Now is about the time that search companies will be acquired to help growth of larger digital companies or to move a well-funded mid-tier company into the top three.
-The large holding companies are buying search companies for their revenue, client base or most recently, dominance in an overseas market.
+Now is about the time that search companies will be acquired to help the growth of larger digital companies or to move a well-funded mid-tier company into the top three.
+Large holding companies are buying search companies for their revenue, client base, or most recently, dominance in an overseas market.

-I most cases, it is hard sourcing talent and building a book of case studies it is easier to just buy a local player and empower them to grow to the next level.
+In most cases, it is hard sourcing talent and building a book of case studies it is easier to just buy a local player and empower them to grow to the next level.